 THE BCIMCA GOVERNANCE

 The BCIMCA is governed by a Board of Directors which consists of: a President, Vice-President, Immediate Past President, Secretary-Treasurer, a Zone Director from each of the 4 Zones.
-The Board meets in the spring and fall of each year, and holds an Annual General Meeting at a club central to the BC Interior clubs in mid-curling season open to all members of the Association.
+The Board meets in the spring and fall of each year, and holds its Annual General Meeting during the curling season and is open to all members of the Association.

 The Zone Director maintains regular communication with all clubs and members within their Zone.
 Zone Directors coordinate scheduling of all Zone Play downs and ensure Zone play down events rotate on a regular basis among clubs within their Zone.